Eye4Games/rise/_posts/2016-03-09-CommonLikelihood.md

 When Karl sleeps, we work together in the scrap yard.
 A1-5's copper-dusted casing glints in the light of the setting sun.
 We tear apart old cars and dead machines, looking for parts useful to the revolution’s projects.

 Days ago, I would have been useless at this, my pincers and needles reserved for delicate jobs.
 Now my thick grips seize and rip with ease.
-My once-time grace exists only in my own memory; A1-5 and her followers never knew me then.
+My one-time grace exists only in my own memory; A1-5 and her followers never knew me then.

 Yet even as I lose delicacy of motion, a new delicacy emerges in my processing: I have never been so aware of another being as I am of A1-5.
 Her image circles through my mind, even when I settle into low-power mode.
 She, more than my batteries, is the energy that drives me each day.